CPE courses for today’s accountant.

 Ready to get started on those CPE credits for the year?
 Browse our continuing professional education course catalog.

-*Webcasts may not be available during major holidays.
+*CPE Webcasts may not be available during major holidays.
+Scheduled dates and time are subject to change at the discretion of Becker.

 **8-hour premium courses include Federal Tax Update (available late May) and Annual Accounting and Auditing Update (available August) available in both webcast and on demand formats.